RVCC-IDMX/ut-vi-classes-template/README.md

 ## Measuring Coverage

 Coverage reports will be placed in the coverage folder.
-To view, open index.html using Liver Server.
+To view, open index.html using Live Server.

 ---